hicommonwealth/commonwealth/wiki/Ways-Of-Working.md

 Typically, engineers _should_ only be working on one "In Progress" ticket at a time.
 If blocked, apply the "blocked" project label and move on to next Teed-Up item (which should now be moved to "In Progress").

+### Questions

+If an implementing engineer has questions about a ticket, these should be left as a comment on the GitHub issue itself (rather than in Slack DMs, where the record will be buried).

+Questions must tag a specific individual.
+Typically, they should only tag one person, since multi-tags frequently lead to responsibility deferrals (i.e. each tagged individual assumes the other has it covered).

 ### Blockers

 The "blocked" label is the official source of truth as to whether a story is considered blocked.
 Unless it has such a label, a story should not be considered blocked or referenced as blocked.
 This is to prevent miscommunication across the team.